Tell me about how you got into the Freight industry…

 What has been your biggest challenge in the role?

-How do you define your company culture?
+How would you define your company culture?